Away With The Steiners

 If you haven’t yet visited a Jain Temple in India, then this one is an incredible example of typical Jain style architecture complete with sculptures of Jain scholars.

-It was once the residence of Prince Salim, the son of the Emperor Akbar, and like many of India’s government museums it presently houses a collection of Mughal and Rajput armoury and sculpture.
+It was once the residence of Prince Salim, the son of the Emperor Akbar, and like many of India’s government museums it presently houses a collection of Mughal and Rajput armoury and sculptures.

 Ajmer Fort and the Government Museum of Ajmer.